-Juxtaposition School Girls
+A Juxtaposition with School Girls

-Juxtaposition School Girls
+A Juxtaposition with School Girls

-Color Pigment Print on Archival Rag Paper
+Color Pigment Print

 Signed and Numbered